cocos2d/cocos2d-x/cmake/README.md

 Execute `cmake --build .` to compile, or open `Cocos2d-x.sln` in Explorer to use the generated project.

-Execute `cmake --build` to see the build menu.

 ### Generate macOS Project

 ```sh